 Restoring and maintaining natural processes is essential to reestablishing resilience and vigor within any watershed and its component elements: hill slopes, terraces, stream channels and wetlands.
-Learning the workings of the watershed and ciénaga and applying restoration techniques most appropriate to conditions can be complex, yet feasible.
+Learning the workings of the watershed and ciénaga and applying restoration techniques most appropriate to conditionsis fairly straight forward – restoration is not brain surgery.
 Restoration aims to reverse the erosive processes at work over the last 200 years.
-During the last several years, much has been learned about the most effective and cost-effective means of achieving watershed and ciénaga restoration.
+During the last several years, much has been learned about the most effective and cost-effective means of achieving watershed and ciénaga restoration, but also the importance of habit restoration in addressing the climate and species extinction crises.

 For example, the machine-built "Zuni Bowl" shown in the Habitat Restoration section and below was constructed in 2005.
 Zuni Bowls are in-channel head-cut control structures, boulder-lined plunge pools that dissipate flood forces, slow water, and capture suspended sediment.
 This Zuni Bowl has been renovated three times and is now double its original size.
 The incised channel here has aggraded with new sediments, the continuation of which will eventually allow flood waters to reach and wet the water-starved terraces along the sides of the incised channel.

-We use three ways to document habitat improvement resulting from restoration:
+We use three ways to document habitat improvement resulting from restoration and carbon sequestration:

 - same location repeat photography